abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-nginx-ingress-controller.md

 2026-02-06 16:04:25 abcpool1-node-fa2594 139923621108536 od [INFO   ] __main__.trace_request:anonymous /healthz
 ```

-As you can see on the logs, the source IP address seen by pyos is a private IP address like `10.X.X.X` (or in the subnet you defined as internal to your cluster) which is in the pool of permit IP addresses.
+As you can see in the log file `logs/trace.log`, the source IP address seen by pyos is a private IP address like `10.X.X.X` (or in the subnet you defined as internal to your cluster) which is in the pool of permit ip addresses.

 That happens because the nginx ingress controller we set up earlier does not forward the client public IP address and balance the request with its own IP address in the cluster.
-So Router and Pyos both see the IP address of the ingress controller loadbalancer.
+So Router and Pyos both see the ip address of the ingress controller loadbalancer.

 To fix that, we have to update te configuration of our nginx ingress controller.
 Please paste the following lines in a `patch-ingress.yaml` file